 These days, there are a lot of options for bikepacking bags, including frame, saddle, handlebar, and fork-mounted, so you can load up your rig and head off the grid.

 High-quality fat bikes with plentiful features are a joy to own and ride.
-As youโre considering which bike to buy, itโs important to realize there is a relationship between price and quality.
+As youโre considering which bike to buy, itโs important to realize there is a relationship between price, quality, and performance.
 Though top-end models will come with an initial hit to the pocketbook, a more expensive bike will typically have longer-lasting and higher-performing parts.

 You may be able to upgrade to a more affordable bike down the line, but it may end up costing you more than it would have if you had invested initially.
 With that said, weโve included fat bikes on this list that should fit into a wide range of budgets.